ebeneliason/easy-pattern/README.md

 Parameters are grouped into the following categories:

 1. [Pattern Parameters](#pattern-parameters): Define the overall appearance of your pattern.
-2. [Animation Parameters](#animation-parameters): Define the animation behaviors of your pattern.
+2. [Animation Parameters](#animation-parameters): Define the easing behaviors of your pattern.
 3. [Transformation Parameters](#transformation-parameters): Apply simple transformations to your pattern, such as translation, reflection, and rotation.
-4. [Callback Parameters](#callback-parameters): Set functions to be called when the pattern loops.
+4. [Callback Parameters](#callback-parameters): Set functions to be called when the pattern loops or new phases get calculated.

 The animation and callback parameters may also be set directly on your `EasyPattern` instance at any time after initialization, e.g.